lukejacksonn/Actuate/README.md

 var outro = Actuate('rollOut')
 ```

-You can then provide a `target` element and let it flow through a chain of predefined animation sequences using the `then` style syntax:
+You can then provide a `target` element and let it flow through a chain of predefined animation sequences:

 ```js
 Promise.resolve(document.body)